Euler-Korteweg vortices: A fluid-mechanical analogue to the Schr\"odinger and Klein-Gordon equations: Discussion

-Furthermore Schrödinger’s and Klein–Gordon describe spinless particles.
-Could the model be extended to a hydrodynamic Pauli equation in the low-Mach sector and the Dirac-equation for $M<1$ by admitting a spinor structure into the vortex?
-A difficult challenge would be aligning multi-vortex dynamics with observed particle interactions, in manifold ways.
-To derive an analogue vortex analogy for antimatter and CP-symmetry, for the Pauli exclusion principle, tunneling, entanglement and Cooper pairing are some of the many challenges that such a fluid model would face.
+Furthermore Schr\"odinger’s and Klein–Gordon are perhaps the simplest formulations of quantum mechanics, published precisely a 100 years ago.
+Since then theory has developed and expanded significantly.
+A physical interpretation would require extending the analogy to recover to a major extent the Standard Model, with analogues for spin, antimatter and CP-symmetry, the Pauli exclusion principle, tunneling, entanglement and Cooper pairing just a few of the many challenges that it would face.

-Lastly it should be noted that while the fluid model and Bohmian mechanics are much aligned, both being a causal hidden variables theory, both supposing that the pilot wave of one particle or velocity field of one vortex depends on the position of all others, they differ in a crucial sense: Describing a multi-body field in configuration space, as is conventional in Bohmian/quantum mechanics\cite{Goldstein2025Bohmian}, would be physically incomplete and generally incorrect for the fluid model.
-Without a formulation in configuration space, even with the vortices all being excitations of the same global field, and Korteweg stress arising from a non-local kernel interaction\cite{Giovangigli2020}, the theory should be Bell-local: Any change of field should be constrained by the speed of sound.
-The only way a local, causal hidden variables theory passes Bell’s tests\cite{bell1964} is if the assumption of statistical independence is taken to be false, which is now commonly regarded as implausible or even conspiratorial.
+It should also be noted that while a fluid interpretation and Bohmian mechanics seem much aligned, both causal and with hidden variables, both supposing that the pilot wave of one particle or velocity field of one vortex depends on the position of all others, they differ in a crucial sense: Describing a multi-body field in configuration space, as is conventional in Bohmian/quantum mechanics\cite{Goldstein2025Bohmian}, would be physically incomplete and generally incorrect for the fluid model.
+Without a formulation in configuration space, even with the vortices all being excitations of the same global field, and Korteweg stress arising from a non-local kernel interaction\cite{Giovangigli2020}, the theory should be Bell-local: Any change of field over some distance should be constrained by the speed of sound.
+Experimental tests of Bell inequalities\cite{bell1964} place extremely strong empirical constraints on any local hidden-variable models.

+More importantly, beyond questions of interpretation, formal analogies have historically played a productive role in theoretical physics.
+The identification of correspondences between distinct fields of physics can, in certain cases, allow the transfer of mathematical or pedagogical insight across otherwise disparate domains.
+In the present case, casting idealized vortex equations into a form mathematically equivalent to Schr\"odinger’s and Klein–Gordon’s equations may offer a complementary perspective on both sides of the analogy.